Random (comics): Joining X-Factor

 After X-Factor encountered the religious fanatic Haven, Random visits X-Factor members Wolfsbane and Strong Guy, confessing to them that the government agents who had previously hired him are now after his life as well.
 In exchange for protection, he agrees to tell X-Factor who hired him to kill Polaris.
 The team sets out to find Haven, and Forge hires Random's services against Haven for $15,000 and a new car, so he tags along.
 When they locate Haven, she transports Random and the rest of X-Factor to a pocket dimension where she shows them how much they really need her.
 In this world, Random begins to revert to his protoplasmic state, causing Haven to point out that she knows the truth behind his bloodthirsty façade.
 When she returns the team to the real world, Random is completely gelatinous but quickly pulls himself together and refuses to talk to the team about it.

 Following Haven's defeat, Forge pays Random and offers him a permanent job on the team, which he declines.
 Shortly thereafter, Random, Forge, and Polaris track down Colonel Malone, the man who hired Random to kill Polaris.
 The trio find him, but he commits suicide before they can question him.
-However, Malone's assistant informs them that the government never planned on killing Polaris—they only wanted to test her limits as part of their plan to use her as a fail-safe against Magneto.
+However, Malone's assistant informs them that the government never planned on killing Polaris—they only wanted to test her limits as part of their plan to use her as a failsafe against Magneto.
 If Random had defeated her, she would have been brought in and brainwashed to become the government's weapon.